-Ph.D., Software and System Modeling and Analysis, Annaba/UCL University, Algeria/Belgium
+Ph.D., Computer Engineering (System Modeling and Analysis), Annaba/UCL University, Algeria/Belgium

-Master, System Modeling and Analysis, Annaba University, Algeria
+Bs.c., Computer Engineering (System Modeling and Analysis), Annaba University, Algeria

 Bachelor (Engineer), Computer Engineering, Annaba University, Algeria

-Multi-Agents Testing, System and Software Modeling and Analysis, System and Software Verification, Validation and Testing, Fault Detection and Isolation, Formal Methods, Petri nets Modeling and applications, Fuzzy logic Modeling and applications, Ontology in Multi-Agent
+Multi-Agents Testing, System Modeling and Analysis, Fault Detection and Isolation, Formal Methods, Petri nets Modeling and applications, Fuzzy logic Modeling and applications, Big Data.

-Undergraduate: Database Management Systems, Project Management, Business System Analysis and Applications, Mathematics for Business, Business Data Communication, E-Commerce, Introduction to Software Engineering, Human-Computer Interaction, Software Modeling and Analysis.
+Undergraduate: Database Management Systems, Project Management, Business System Analysis and Applications, Mathematics for Business, Business Data Communication, E-Commerce, Quality Management, Production and Operations Management, Introduction to Programming Languages, Introduction to Software Engineering, Human-Computer Interaction, Software Modeling and Analysis.

 Graduate: System Analysis and Design, System/Software Verification, Validation and Testing, System Modeling using Fuzzy logic and neural network.